metadew/iesi/docs/pages/design/design.md

 	* When the component is specified, its attributes are be available to be used as parameters
   * Specify an iteration name to use if needed.
 This will result in making use of an iteration definition that is defined before and iterate over this action.
   * Specify a condition to use if needed.
 A condition is used in order to skip this action if the outcome is evaluated as false.
 The action is only executed if the condition is evaluated as true.
+  * Specify the number of times to retry a specific action if an error occurs.
+Stop on error will override the retry definition.
   * Set the expected error flag `Y/N`
     * This allows to define the behaviour of the framework for negative testing
 	* If the flag is set to `Y` then an error in the execution is considered as a successful execution